sirdarckcat/ubuntu/Ubuntu.md

 Name:    linux
-Version: 6.1.0
+Version: 6.8.0
-Series:  23.04 (lunar)
+Series:  24.04 (Noble)
 Description:
-    This is the source code for the Ubuntu linux kernel for the 23.04 series.
-This source tree is used to produce the flavours: generic, generic-64k, generic-lpae.
+    This is the source code for the Ubuntu linux kernel for the 24.04 series.
+This source tree is used to produce the flavours: intel.
-    This kernel is configured to support the widest range of desktop, laptop and server configurations.
+    This kernel is configured to support advanced features available with intel hardware.